kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 First, although I still employ a variable, now its scoped to the block rather than to the method.
 More narrow scoping is always better.
 Secondly, I no longer need the pesky dangling reference to ensure return of the instance.

 Here's the contract from the #tap methods perspective:
-> Call me on on any instance(i) and pass me a block.
-I'll run that block and pass in the instance as a block variable.
-Once the block completes I'll return i.
+> Call me on on any instance and pass me a block.
+I'll run that block and pass it the instance as a block variable.
+Once the block completes I'll return the instance.
 >

 Here's the Ruby implemtation of the tap method: